Great Lakes Aquarium: Architecture

+The aquarium as seen from Bayfront Festival Park.

 Construction took 3.5 years and cost around $34 million.
 An office area at the rear of the first floor has been cleared out to host conferences, birthday parties and other pre-arranged events.
 There are harbor views from this area and other parts of the museum.
 When visitors enter the museum, they are encouraged to ride the escalator to the upper level first through Sensory Immersion Experience and continue onto the lower level later.

 Permanent fixtures

 Isle Royale

 The 85,000 USgal Isle Royale is the main exhibit located in the very center of the building, and it extends to both the first and second floors allowing visitors to view it from many different angles.
 It contains a variety of Minnesota native fish including perch, panfish, trout, lake sturgeon, and gar.

 Baptism River

 Baptism River is a fast-moving exhibit featuring a waterfall.
-It contains kamloops and siscowet.
+It contains rotational trout species.

 Saint Louis River

-The Saint Louis River exhibit is a slow-moving river habitat with perch, walleye, sturgeon, channel catfish, and other native species.
+The Saint Louis River exhibit is a slow-moving river habitat with walleye, sturgeon, muskellunge, and other native species.